vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

   service: script.do_something
 {% endraw %}
 ```

 See also https://www.home-assistant.io/dashboards/actions/ for all info.

 ---
 ### Rotations

+You can rotate the icons at any angle.

 <img src="images_floorplan/rotations.png" alt="rotations" height="100px">

 ```yaml